octagonal/AnthonyMadhvani_Bachelorproef/paper/020_the_example_app.md

 ### Fault tolerance

-> The assumption that the system has unavoidable and undetectable faults and aims to make provisions for the system to operate correctly even in the presence of faults.
+> The assumption that the system has unavoidable and undetectable faults and aims to make provisions for the system to operate correctly even in the presence of faults. -Kishor Trivedi

 Fault tolerance is not just simple error handling and exception catching -it is a conscious approach to taking care of a user's data and the availability of the services an application provides.